-Ms Mukhuba has experience in the financial reporting and tax specialist environment in both the automotive and mining industry, having served at KPMG, BMW SA (Pty) Ltd and Exxaro Resources Ltd, in financial reporting processes, corporate finance, taxation and overall JSE Listings reporting.
-Ms Mukhuba holds an M.Com in South African and International Taxation, B.Com Honours (Accounting), Bachelor of Accounting and an MBA.
-She obtained her CA(SA) in 2005.
+Ms Mukhuba has experience in financial reporting and the tax specialist environment in both the automotive and mining industry, having served in various roles at KPMG, BMW SA (Pty) Ltd and Exxaro Resources Ltd. Abigail previously served as finance director of African Rainbow Minerals and currently serves as finance director of Sanlam Ltd, executive director of Sanlam Life Insurance Ltd, Sanlam Emerging Markets and Sanlam Investments.
+She holds an M.Com in South African and International Taxation, a B.Com Honours (Accounting) degree and an MBA.
+She furthermore qualified as a CA(SA) in 2005.
+She currently serves as a director on the Boards of various entities as listed herein below.